-The Scientific Committee, established by the Threatened Species Conservation Act 1995 (the Act), has made a Preliminary Determination to support a proposal to list a population of the shrub Acacia pubescens (Vent.)
-R.Br. in the Wingecarribee local government area as an ENDANGERED POPULATION in Part 2 of Schedule 1 of the Act.
-Listing of Endangered populations is provided for by Part 2 of the Act.
+The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Final Determination to REJECT a proposal to list a population of the shrub Acacia pubescens (Vent.)
+R.Br. in the Wingecarribee local government area as an endangered population as populations of threatened species are ineligible to be listed under the Act.

-The Scientific Committee has found that:
+The NSW Threatened Species Scientific Committee has found that:

-- 1. Acacia pubescens (Vent.)
-R.Br. (family Fabaceae) is currently listed as a Vulnerable species in Part 1 of Schedule 2 of the Act.
-However, as it is not currently listed as an Endangered species in Part 1 of Schedule 1 or a Critically Endangered species in Part 1 of Schedule 1A, populations of this species are eligible to be listed as endangered populations. - 2.
-Acacia pubescens is described by PlantNET 2016 as a "Spreading to slightly weeping shrub 1- 5 m high; bark smooth, brownish grey; branchlets angled at apex becoming ± terete with ridges, hairy with long fine hairs.
+- 1. Acacia pubescens (family Fabaceae) is described by PlantNET 2016 as a "Spreading to slightly weeping shrub 1-5 m high; bark smooth, brownish grey; branchlets angled at apex becoming ± terete with ridges, hairy with long fine hairs.
 Leaves ± sessile on pulvinus, rachis 1.5-6.5 cm long, hairy, glands absent or small, often inconspicuous, jugary or rarely interjugary glands irregularly present; pinnae 3-12 pairs, 0.5-2.5 cm long; pinnules 5-20 pairs, mostly oblong to narrowly oblong, 1.5-5 mm long, 0.4-1 mm wide, glabrous.
 Inflorescences 6-49 in an axillary or terminal raceme with axis 2.5-11 cm long (axis often zigzagged) or sometimes in a terminal panicle; peduncles 2-6 mm long, glabrous or sparsely hairy; heads globose, 8-16-flowered, 3-6 mm diam., bright yellow.
 Pods ± straight, ± flat, ± straight-sided to variably constricted between seeds, 1.5-8 cm long, 4-6.5 mm wide, firmly papery to thinly leathery, glabrous, ± pruinose; seeds longitudinal; funicle filiform.
-Flowering is from August to October." - 3.
-Acacia pubescens is endemic to New South Wales (NSW), mainly occurring around Sydney from Bilpin in the north of the lower Blue Mountains, to the Georges River in the south, and in the Oakdale area west of Camden.
+Flowering is from August to October." - 2.
+Acacia pubescens is endemic to New South Wales (NSW), mainly occurring around Sydney from Bilpin in the north of the lower Blue Mountains, to the Georges River in the south and in the Oakdale area west of Camden.
 There are two southern outlier populations at Aylmerton, just north of Mittagong in the southern highlands, and near Nowra on the NSW south coast (PlantNET 2016).
 The population at Aylmerton is the subject of this determination and is referred to as 'the population of Acacia pubescens in the Wingecarribee local government area'.
-The population is near the southern limit of the species' range and is disjunct, with the nearest record of A. pubescens being from Oakdale, approximately 40 km north, and Nowra, approximately 55 km south. - 4.
+The population is near the southern limit of the species' range and is disjunct, with the nearest record of A. pubescens being from Oakdale, approximately 40 km north, and Nowra, approximately 55 km south. - 3.
 The population of Acacia pubescens in the Wingecarribee local government area is currently only known from a single site at Aylmerton, where it is located on a road verge fronting two private properties, and covers less than 1 ha (OEH in litt.
 2016).
 The road verge is managed by the Wingecarribee Shire Council.
 Native vegetation in the area has been extensively cleared.
-Vegetation remnants occurring in the vicinity of the population primarily occur on clay-loam soils derived from Wianamatta Shale and include trees such as Eucalyptus paniculata, E. punctata, E. globoidea and Exocarpus cupressiformis, with an understorey dominated primarily by herbaceous species including Billardiera scandens, Pratia purpurascens, Lomandra longifolia, Clematis aristata, Dichondra repens, Hardenbergia violacea, Austrostipa aristoglumis, Euchiton sp., Rytidosperma sp., Microlaena stipoides, Enterolasia stricta and Themeda triandra (OEH in litt.
+Vegetation remnants occurring in the vicinity of the population primarily occur on clay-loam soils derived from Wianamatta Shale and include trees such as Eucalyptus paniculata, E. punctata, E. globoidea and Exocarpos cupressiformis with an understorey dominated primarily by herbaceous species including Billardiera scandens, Pratia purpurascens, Lomandra longifolia, Clematis aristata, Dichondra repens, Hardenbergia violacea, Austrostipa aristoglumis, Euchiton sp., Rytidosperma sp., Microlaena stipoides, Entolasia stricta and Themeda triandra (OEH in litt.
 2016).